CraftAcademyLabs/ca_course_v2/week_01/material/extras/basic_ruby_recap_exercises.md

 ```
 While you write them, reflect on their purpose and how they are used.
 #### **Converting data types**
-Often, we want our variables to interact with each other, but if they are of different data types, we will get a big error thrown in our faces.
+Often, we want our variables to interact with each other, but if they are of different data types, we will normally get a big error thrown in our faces.

 Fortunately, Ruby has built in `methods` that can help us here.
 [Go and research these methods](https://www.google.com/search?q=How+to+convert+ruby+types&sxsrf=ALeKk01TPUJJ5E4mbQm_hfkfKAH2-8kJ-w%3A1616677149953&ei=HYlcYPLQOaL4qwGizryYDg&oq=How+to+convert+ruby+types&gs_lcp=Cgdnd3Mtd2l6EAMyCAghEBYQHRAeMggIIRAWEB0QHjIICCEQFhAdEB46BwgjELADECc6BwgAEEcQsAM6CAgAELEDEIMBOgsIABCxAxDHARCjAjoFCAAQsQM6AggAOgIILjoECCMQJzoGCCMQJxATOgQIABBDOgUIABDLAToGCAAQFhAeOgQIABATOggIABAWEB4QE1Cx0CRYnPMkYOjzJGgGcAJ4AIABdogBhRSSAQQyMS43mAEAoAEBqgEHZ3dzLXdpesgBCcABAQ&sclient=gws-wiz&ved=0ahUKEwiy0_TZv8vvAhUi_CoKHSInD-MQ4dUDCA0&uact=5) if you don't already know them, and **solve the two errors below without modifying the actual values:**
 ```